 Olympia Fields real estate is some of the most expensive in Illinois, although Olympia Fields house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Olympia Fields is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Olympia Fields isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olympia Fields are a mix of both white- and blue-collar jobs.
 Overall, Olympia Fields is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Olympia Fields who work in management occupations (15.86%), office and administrative support (11.11%), and healthcare (10.14%).
+There are especially a lot of people living in Olympia Fields who work in office and administrative support (14.42%), management occupations (13.29%), and healthcare (9.80%).

 Olympia Fields is a very ethnically-diverse village.
 The people who call Olympia Fields home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olympia Fields residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Olympia Fields include Irish, English, African, and Lithuanian.
+Important ancestries of people in Olympia Fields include Irish, English, Lithuanian, and Italian.

 The most common language spoken in Olympia Fields is English.
 Other important languages spoken here include Other Indo-European and Spanish.